DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Mystic Recovery
    - Description: Be still and meditate to draw energy from deep within you.
-   - Mechanic: As 1/2 Actions, recover 1/3 FP.
+   - Mechanic: As a Minor Action, recover 1 FP.
+If you take no other actions or movement on this turn, recover 3.
 This may be done up to a number of times equal to your level per Rest.
    - Type: Minor
       - XP Cost: 1
    - Prereq Role: Support or Caster